ysboss/imageProcessing/README.md

 # imageProcessing-
-delineate the sediment-water interface for settling column images
+Delineate the sediment-water interface for settling column images